ghik/zerowaste/README.md

 Scala compiler plugin to detect unused expressions (non-`Unit`).

+Zerowaste is currently available for Scala 2.12.17+, 2.13.10+ and 3.2.1+

+Compiler plugins must be cross-built for every minor and patch version of Scala.
+If `zerowaste` is not available for your Scala version, please file an issue or submit a PR.

+### How to submit a PR with new Scala version

+1. Add your desired Scala version to `crossScalaVersions` in `build.sbt`
+1. Run `sbt githubWorkflowGenerate`
+1. Commit the changes in `build.sbt` and github workflows
+1. Submit a PR

 ## Introduction

 In purely functional programming, expressions are always _pure_ - their evaluation has no side effects.